 The remaining contributions to the decay width (2.15) arise from four-quark operators, and can be described, for mesons, by the topologies in figure 2.
 The three topologies are typically referred to as weak exchange (WE), Pauli interference (PI), and weak annihilation (WA).
-As compared with the terms discussed in the previous section, these are enhanced by the factor $16\pi^2$, being one-loop effects, and are primarily responsible for the lifetime splitting between heavy hadrons.
+As compared with the terms discussed in the previous section, these are enhanced by the factor $16\pi^2$ , being one-loop effects, and are primarily responsible for the lifetime splitting between heavy hadrons.
 For baryons, the equivalent topologies are represented in figure 3, and are referred to as weak exchange (exc), constructive Pauli interference (int+), and destructive Pauli interference (int-).
-The correspondence to the equivalent meson contributions (WE \leftrightarrow int-, PI \leftrightarrow exc, WA \leftrightarrow int+) is clearly visible by comparing figure 2 and figure 3.
-Practically, this means that the expressions are the same at the operator level, although they differ at the level of the resulting matrix elements, as discussed in sections 4 and Spectator contributions are also present in semileptonic decays of both mesons and 5.baryons, as indicated in figures 2(c) and 3(c) respectively, with the identical topology to WA/int+.
-For mesons, such contributions are helicity-suppressed, but this does not apply in baryon decays, where these contributions are relevant.
-The effect of these contributions in semileptonic decays was first noticed by Voloshin in [84].
+The correspondence to the equivalent meson contributions (WE $\leftrightarrow$ int-, PI $\leftrightarrow$ exc, WA $\leftrightarrow$ int+) is clearly visible by comparing figure 2 and figure 3.
+Practically, this means that the expressions are the same at the operator level, although they differ at the level of the resulting matrix elements, as discussed in sections 4 and 5.
+Spectator contributions are also present in semileptonic decays of both mesons and baryons, as indicated in figures 2(c) and 3(c) respectively, with the identical topology to WA/int+.
+For mesons, such contributions are helicity-suppressed, but this does not apply

-Figure 2: Diagrammatic representations of the spectator contributions resulting in the four-quark operators in mesons.
+Figure 2.
+Diagrammatic representations of the spectator contributions resulting in the four-quark operators in mesons.
 From left to right: (a) weak exchange (WE), (b) Pauli interference (PI), (c) weak annihilation (WA).

-Figure 3: Diagrammatic representations of the spectator contributions resulting in the four-quark operators in baryons.
+Figure 3.
+Diagrammatic representations of the spectator contributions resulting in the four-quark operators in baryons.
 From left to right: (a) destructive Pauli interference, labelled 'int-'; (b) Weak exchange, labelled 'exc'; (c) constructive Pauli interference, labelled 'int+'.
 The non-participating light quark is also indicated.
 The correspondence to the equivalent meson diagrams is clearly visible by comparison with figure 2.

-Figure 4: Diagrammatic representation of "eye contractions", which serve as a further contribution relevant in the four-quark operators [39, 82, 83].
+Figure 4.
+Diagrammatic representation of "eye contractions", which serve as a further contribution relevant in the four-quark operators [39, 82, 83].
 In particular, the quark running in the loop q' need not match the valence quark in the hadron, q, leading to further non-valence contributions to the decay widths.
-Such contributions are numerically small [39, 83], but allow, for example, for a PI contribution to the D^0 lifetime.
+Such contributions are numerically small [39, 83], but allow, for example, for a PI contribution to the $D^0$ lifetime.